 Wow!!
-Kids and adult alike will love the new upcoming DJI Spark 2 drone.
-It will be the best drone under 250 grams, A smaller and more light-weight battery is the main reason for this.
-With all the problems DJI are facing with the current spark drone, there is no wonder why they are pushing hard to make the 2018 spark 2 drone even better.
+Kids and adult alike will love the new upcoming DJI Spark Pro drone.
+It will be the best drone around 250 grams.
+A smaller and more powerful light-weight battery is the main reason for this.
+With all the problems DJI are facing with the current spark drone, there is no wonder why they are pushing so hard to make the 2018 spark pro drone even better.

 We all can remember when some of DJI’s spark drones were falling from the sky, and DJI had admit they were working on the problem.

 “DJI is aware of a small number of reports involving Spark drones that have lost power mid-flight.
 Flight safety and product reliability are top priorities.
 Our engineers are thoroughly reviewing each customer case and working to address this matter urgently.
 DJI products are tested for thousands of hours, and the overwhelming number of customers enjoy using our products with minimal disruption.”